Gum pain: How to deal with painful and swollen gums

 You’re more likely to avoid swollen and painful gums if you take steps to keep your mouth and gums healthy.

-How to manage painful, swollen gums
+How to manage painful and swollen gums?

 Remember: consult your doctor or dentist before adopting any solutions of your own.

-Prevention is the best form of treatment!
+Prevention is the best form of treatment

-You’re more likely to avoid swollen and painful gums if you take steps to keep your mouth and gums healthy.
+You’re more likely to avoid swollen and painful gums and teeth if you take steps to keep your mouth and gums healthy.
 Practise good oral hygiene in the form of brushing, flossing, and regular dental check-ups.
 Try Zendium toothpaste.
-It contains the same enzymes and proteins as the mouth, and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthier gums** and a more resilient mouth, naturally.
+It contains the same enzymes and proteins as the mouth and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthier gums* and a more resilient mouth, naturally.

 Next, have a professional cleaning every 6 months, or as your dentist recommends, to ensure any hard to reach areas are getting the attention they need.
 Finally, ensure your health checks include diabetes tests as this condition can have an effect on your oral health in more ways than one.